 The analyses and proposed recommendations presented in subsequent sections of this report are synthesised into institutional and planning strategies, with concrete proposals for the short, medium and long-term to be incorporated in the formulation and implementation of spatial planning or local area plans of the TSP.
-These analyses will also assist in the preparation of future structural plans and guide other Thromdes in the preparation and implementation of their structure plans.
+These analyses will also assist in the preparation of future structural plans and guide other Thromdes in the preparation and implementation and implementation.